FP-5 Flamingo: Design

+“Its radar, unobstructed by the curvature of the Earth, was able to detect Ukrainian FP-5 Flamingo cruise missiles from far away and defeat them,".

 Cost and affordability

 The Czech crowdfunding initiative "Gift for Putin" ("Dárek pro Putina") raised approximately $520,000 (roughly 12.5 million Czech koruna) to purchase a Ukrainian-built Flamingo cruise missile in October 2025.
-The fundraiser, which was completed in approximately 48 hours after launching on October 22, 2025, was organized to purchase a single missile specifically priced by the manufacturer Fire Point for the campaign.
-The missile, designated DANA 1 in honor of the late Czech nuclear safety chief Dana Drábová, was to be transferred to the Armed Forces of Ukraine upon completion of payment.
+The fundraiser, which was completed in approximately 48 hours after launching on 22 October 2025, was organised to purchase a single missile specifically priced by the manufacturer Fire Point for the campaign.
+The missile, designated DANA 1 in honour of the late Czech nuclear safety chief Dana Drábová, was to be transferred to the Armed Forces of Ukraine upon completion of payment, but in November 2025, the organizers suspended the deal over a corruption investigation involving Fire Point.

 This fundraising campaign provides a concrete cost estimate for individual Flamingo missiles.
 Multiple independent sources have corroborated similar price points, with estimates ranging from approximately $500,000 to under €1 million ($1.09 million) per unit.
-Fire Point spokesperson Iryna Terekh has emphasized that the company "purposefully aimed for low cost" to enable large-scale procurement and potentially massive strike operations.
+Fire Point CEO Iryna Terekh stated cost per unit was US$600,000, and has emphasised that the company "purposefully aimed for low cost" to enable large-scale procurement and potentially massive strike operations.

 By comparison, the American Tomahawk cruise missile costs between $1.5 million and $2.5 million per unit depending on the variant, despite having approximately half the range and a significantly smaller warhead than the Flamingo.
-The Flamingo's affordability is achieved through simplified design choices, including the use of repurposed Soviet-era AI-25TL turbofan engines from Aero L-39 Albatros jet trainers, a carbon-fiber fuselage that can reportedly be manufactured in six hours, and basic inertial navigation systems that trade some precision for reduced cost.
+The Flamingo's affordability is achieved through simplified design choices, including the use of repurposed Soviet-era AI-25TL turbofan engines from Aero L-39 Albatros jet trainers, a carbon-fiber fuselage that can reportedly be manufactured in six hours, and basic inertial navigation systems that trade off some precision to reduce the cost.

+The French company Safran provided the guidance system in exchange for Ukraine purchasing more AASM Hammer bombs.

+On 27 July 2026, Fire Point CEO Iryna Terekh said each Flamingo missile “costs just under $600,000 per unit”, which is claimed to be six times cheaper than a Tomahawk missile.
+She also claimed a June attack on Cheboksary to be possibly the “longest recorded cruise missile missions”.
+Current production is some 100 missiles per month.